MeghanvdMeer/M.I.N.DLab/_members/Diya-Suresh.md

 ---

-Diya completed her undergraduate degree in the M.I.N.D Lab.
-She focused on fMRI and Alzheimer's Disease.
+Diya completed her undergraduate degree in the M.I.N.D Lab in 2021.
+Her research project looked at the global white matter differences and specific white matter structures like the uncinate fasciculus, cingulum angular bundle, cingulate gyrus and the fornix, between Val/Val BDNF carriers and the Met allele carriers, using DWI.